-At times, emergencies such as severe weather, fires, or power failures, can disrupt client facility and Worldwide operations.
+At times, emergencies such as severe weather, fires, or power failures can disrupt client facilities and Worldwide operations.
 In extreme cases, these circumstances may require the temporary closing of a facility.
-When operations are officially closed due to emergency conditions, the time off from scheduled work will be unpaid.
+When operations are officially closed due to emergency conditions, time off from scheduled work will be unpaid.

-Visitors in Workplace
+Visitors in the Workplace

-To provide for the safety and security of employees and the facilities at Worldwide, only authorized visitors are allowed in the workplace.
-Restricting unauthorized visitors helps maintain safety standards, protects against theft, ensures security of equipment, protects confidential information, safeguards employee welfare, and avoids potential distractions and disturbances.
+Only authorized visitors are allowed in the workplace to ensure the safety and security of employees and the facilities.
+Restricting unauthorized visitors helps maintain safety standards, protects against theft, ensures equipment security, protects confidential information, safeguards employee welfare, and avoids potential distractions and disturbances.